What We Do: Research Projects

 - The Effect of Passive Surveillance Training on Animal Health Parameters, Northern Ethiopia

-- Mycotoxin Prevalence and Mitigation Measures in Ethiopia
+- Safe Feed Safe Food: Mycotoxin Prevalence, Risk Assessment and Mitigation Measures in Ethiopia

-- Enhancing production, quality and consumption of milk for income and improved nutrition in Rwanda*
+- Enhancing Quality and Consumption of Milk for Improved Income and Nutrition in Rwanda*

 - Assessment and Mitigation of Aflatoxin and Fumonisin Contamination in Animal Feeds in Rwanda

 - Milk Production Practices, Udder Health and Their Impact on Milk Quality, Safety and Processability in Rwanda

 - Designing and Evaluating Innovations for Development of Smallholder Female Livestock Cooperatives*